I am Danielle Reginiano and I studied Music Business at BIMM Brighton.

 At the Great Escape 2018, I was offered to take on a more important role, Production Manager for BIMM’s street performances.
 I had to book the artists and liaise with those running The Great Escape.
 This was a great highlight of my second year, as I gained more responsibility and organisational skills.
 I had 3 performance locations and a team of people to help ensure that everything ran smoothly.
 I had to learn to adapt with any sound complications; I was lucky to have friends that were able to help with tackling these issues, but also from first year’s live sound lessons, I was able to put my own knowledge to the test.

-My favourite work experience so far, has to be The Great Escape 2018.
+My favourite work experience has to be The Great Escape 2018.
 Mainly because it was my chance to show what I can do, to put all the knowledge I have learnt so far at BIMM, into practice.

 These opportunities have definitely helped with me gaging what career paths I would want to follow.
 As my line of work is mainly artist orientated, it is helping me put a portfolio together of experience.